Crystal Lee

-Crystal Lee is a co-founder of the Silicon Valley startup LifeSite.
+Crystal Lee (born August 2, 1991) is a co-founder of the Silicon Valley startup LifeSite.
 Lee was the first runner-up in the Miss America 2014 pageant, Miss California 2013, Miss Chinatown USA 2010 and Miss California's Outstanding Teen 2008.
 She is currently the in-arena host for the Golden State Warriors.

 Background

 Lee was born in San Francisco, California to a Chinese-American father and Taiwanese mother.
 Lee graduated from Ruth Asawa San Francisco School of the Arts.
 She later received her B.A. in human biology and M.A. in communication from Stanford University in 2013.